CloudCannon/Jekyll-Tips/_guide/front_matter_liquid.md

 Using `page` we can reference variables set in the Front Matter.
 Here we're checking if the title is set and printing it if it does, otherwise it falls back to a default.

 Refresh the page and the page title will show _Home Page_.

+For a more in-depth guide to Liquid check out [our tutorial](/tutorials/liquid/)